germanrcuriel/assetto-corsa-server/README.md

 #### Assetto Corsa Dedicated Server

+* `-e AC_FOLDER` for the folder name you want to create for the installation.
+Defaults to `assetto`.
+* `-e AC_FORCE_UPDATE` if set, it will force update Assetto Corsa Dedicated Server.
 * `-e AC_SERVER_NAME` for the public server name.
 Defaults to `AC_Server`.
 * `-e AC_PASSWORD` for setting a password to join the server.
 * `-e AC_ADMIN_PASSWORD` for setting the admin password to handle the server.